Farisbahdlor/token-project/README.md

 7. auto distribute token as block reward in evenly ratio to every token holder.
 8. burn rate double every halving accour
 9. block reward rate halved every halving accour
-10. when ever all token already circulated after last transaction block, auto distribution rate base to 0 and auto burn rate back to base rate an act as transaction fee that distribute to alltoken holder evenly.
+10. when ever all token already circulated after last transaction block, auto distribution rate base to 0 and auto burn rate back to base rate an act as transaction fee and send it to burn address.